|

 in 1962 as a Physical Education teacher at the

 Wetaskiwin Composite High School.
-He taught and coached

-football, basketball, track and field, badminton and
+He taught and coached football, basketball, track and

-wrestling.
-From 1970 to the present Frank has spent much
+field, badminton and wrestling.
+From 1970 to the present

-of his spare time coaching young people within the
+Frank has spent much of his spare time coaching young

-community or being involved with organizations that
+or being involved with organizations that cater to young

 Fifth-generation Wetaskiwin Colonels